PaulLebedev/Primitive/README.md

 ## Basic Features

-- Multiple users can join default chat room by each entering a unique username on website load.
+- Multiple users can join default chat room.
 - Users can type chat messages to the chat room.
-- A notification is sent to all users when a user joins or leaves the chatroom.

 ## New Features

 - Users can switch in other chat room.
 - Users get chat history when joining to new chat room.